International Relationships and Activities

 Invitations to, and visits by, international visitors must comply with

 SBU Guest/Visitor Policy P601.

-Faculty and staff who engage in the following activities should be aware of export
+Faculty and staff who engage in international activities must comply with U.S. federal

 Export Compliance website.